-Another reason for the video format not supported issue to arise is that the file format you are trying to play is not compatible with the respective media player.
+Another reason for the "video format is not supported issue" to arise is that the file format you are trying to play is not compatible with the respective media player.
 In such cases, the media file likely uses a codec that the media player does not support.
 Hence, the file does not play.
 Images may also encounter this kind of problem, here we provide workable tips to fix them.

 Part 2: Solutions to Fix "Unsupported Video Format" Error

 Now you know what the reasons behind the video format not supported issue are.
 Now, it is important to learn how to dispose of this problem once and for all.
 Below are four effective solutions that you can try to play your video file on your Windows.

 As stated earlier, the problem of video file not supported primarily arises due to a lack of the required codecs.
 So, downloading them can effectively resolve your problem.
 Different media players have their own ways of installing codecs.

 In order to install codecs in Windows Media Player, follow the steps given below:

 2. From the tabs available at the top left of the screen, choose "Tools."